Back to Practice Digital Electronics

 ASequential circuits are faster

-BSequential circuits have memory/feedback
+BSequential circuits have no outputs

 CSequential circuits use more gates

-DSequential circuits have no outputs
+DSequential circuits have memory/feedback

 Show Answer & Explanation